IliyanMihaylov/ASP.NET-GraphDemo.Web/README.md

 #Getting Started
       1 - In Web.config change GraphDemoDatabase connection string.
-      2 - Start Neo4j database and configurate connection settings in Properties->Settings.
+      2 - Start Neo4j database and configure connection settings in Properties->Settings.
       3 - Now you are ready to start the project.
 </br>
 #Sign in
-Upon entry through social network in the database are recorded your details and each time you will be entered automatically. </br>
+Upon login with social network, your connection details are stored in the database.
+In that way you will be logged in automatically. </br>
 To proceed you must have a google drive account.</br>
 </br>
 #Google Drive